General Trends in Development

 The beginning of relatively regular economic relations between Europe and America occurred in the 16th century.
 The initial contact with America which Vikings under Erik the Red (950–ca. 1005) established around 1000 BC cannot be described as a lasting exchange; neither can such exchange be said to have existed in the first two or three decades after America was rediscovered by the Genoese sailor Christopher Columbus (1451–1506).42

 Trade between the Old World and the New World constantly experienced fluctuations which were caused by by economic growth and developments such as the discovery, mining and transportation of precious metals.
 This was true in particular of silver and gold from South America and Central America, and later from North America.
 The supply of coin metal to European states from overseas affected the currency stability, liquidity, monetary independence, and ultimately the profitability of early modern capital markets.
-However, due to insufficient domestic production, 43was constantly dependent on imports from Asia, and a considerable portion of the precious metals imported from South America was transferred to Asia via and as payment.
+However, due to insufficient domestic production, Spain was constantly dependent on imports from Asia, and a considerable portion of the precious metals imported from South America was transferred to Asia via Cádiz and Seville as payment.
 Consequently, the quantity of precious metals which was used to mint coins in Spain and Portugal should not be overestimated.
-The inflationary effect of imported precious metals was therefore less significant than has been assumed.
+The inflationary effect of imported precious metals was therefore less significant than has been assumed.43

 In the second third of the 16th century, transatlantic relations intensified, due in part to the discovery of precious metals in South America.
 During the course of the discovery of the American continent, not only did people of different ethnic backgrounds encounter one another, the material culture was also greatly enriched, for example by the arrival of previously unknown plants, animals and goods in Europe.
 Medieval Europe had no knowledge of cocoa and, consequently, of chocolate.
 Some present-day dietary staples such as maize and the potato, which – like tapioca and nasturtium – are good sources of carbohydrates, were previously unknown in Europe also.
 Equally new to Europeans were sugar-rich plants such as sugar maple and protein-rich legumes such as beans.
 Other plants such as peanuts provided oil and fat.
 New vegetable types such as tomatoes, peppers and pumpkins, and nuts and fruits from avocados and pineapples to guavas and papayas appeared on European tables.
 Europe became acquainted with intoxicants such as the products of the maté tree and the coca bush.
 Spices such as vanilla, allspice and chili contributed to the refinement of European culinary tastes.
 Tobacco was also cultivated in Europe for the first time in the early modern period.
 It is beyond question that the exchange of new types of food and stimulants has had an effect on patterns of behaviour – and even on architecture – in the modern period.
 Smoking rooms or gentlemen's rooms containing pipe stands, ashtrays, matches and similar utensils were a given in 18th-century and 19th-century villas.
 Coffee houses were often popular meeting places for artists and literati, and were consequently much-frequented places for meeting and communication which had a considerable effect on the culture of large European cities.